farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/503 - Service Unavailable/troubleshooting-create-user-409.md

-# Troubleshooting Process — Create User 409 Conflict
+# Troubleshooting Process — Create User 503 Service Unavailable

 > **Note:** This is a simulated portfolio troubleshooting case.
 All logs and request data are sanitized and created for demonstration purposes.